SixArm/unix-shell-script-kit/README.md

 ### version_or_die

-version_or_die: ensure a version is sufficient, otherwise die with a help message.
+Ensure a version is sufficient, otherwise die with a help message.

 ```sh
 version_or_die 1.1 2.2